WaykiChain/wicc-wasm-cdt/examples/flip/README.md

 $ make
 ```
  - After build
-   - The built smart contract is under the 'hashtimelock' directory in the 'build' directory
+   - The built smart contract is under the 'flip' directory in the 'build' directory
-   - You can find hashtimelock.wasm and hashtimelock.abi in the './build/hashtimelock' directory
+   - You can find flip.wasm and flip.abi in the './build/flip' directory